wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part7.md

 If our pipeline working group achieves a 75% coverage of all our current pipeline scenarios, such as Azure Artifact packages, .NET Core, or Angular applications, we will start celebrating.

-In the meantime, and to cover the remaining 25% there will always be an application type for which there is no blueprint, or a snowflake that requires a something special.
+In the meantime, and to cover the remaining 25% there will always be an application type for which there is no blueprint, or a snowflake that requires something special.

 ![404](/images/moving-hundreds-of-pipeline-snowflakes-part7-5.png)